pam-exchange/SymantecPAM-SPIX/README.md

 # Setup credentials properties

-The SPIX tool is using the CLI and occationally the API when reading or updating credential management information.
-Both of these uses basic authentication (username/password) and these are stored in a properties file.
-The script SPIX-Config is used to create such a properties file with basic configuration of the Symantec PAM encironment, the necessary CLI and API users and passwords.
+**SPIX** uses the CLI and occationally the API when reading or updating credential management information.
+Both of these uses basic authentication (username/password) and these are stored in a properties file. **SPIX-Config** is used to create a properties file with basic configuration of the Symantec PAM encironment and the necessary CLI and API users and passwords.

-Edit the file SPIX-Config.ps1 such that it is matching you environment.
-The `tcf` variable is used to name any Custom Connectors available.
-The CLI user must exist as a login user in PAM and the API key is assigned to the user.
-The ID suffix of the API key is assigned when the user is created.
+Edit the file **SPIX-Config.ps1** such that it is matching you environment.
+The **tcf** variable is used to name any Custom Connectors available.
+Note that the names of Custom Connectors are case sensitive.
+Both the CLI and API users must exist in PAM.
+The CLI user is a regular user and the API user is an ApiKey.
+It is best assigned to the user and should have the same permissions as granted to the CLI user.

-Default CSV file delimiter is ',' and should be set to match the region/language setting for Excel or whatever program is used to view CSV files.
+The delimiter is used to change how CSV files are created and read.
+Depending on the region and language settings of Windows a delimiter value can be specified.
+If the delimiter option is not specified the default value is `,`.

 ```
 $configSymantecPAM = @{